MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I did my entire project portfolio today which you can find [here](https://codepen.io/Mickl3/full/bGWVLPe).
 I also finished my Responsive Web Design course from freeCodeCamp!
 [Here's the certification](https://www.freecodecamp.org/certification/mickl3/responsive-web-design).

 **Thoughts**: I am refreshed from vacation and ready to start building again!
 I think it's time I revisited Python.
 But I am so glad I completed this certification.

+### Day 22: July 4, Sunday

+**Today's progress**: I promoted my portfolio and my certificate and got a couple jobs lined up along with my big project!
+I also put some finishing touches on that portfolio and started research on that big project.

+**Thoughts**: I think I am eliminating the thoughts section from here on out.
+I don't think it's very helpful.

+### Day 23: July 5, Monday

+**Today's progress**: I did more research on what I need to do this project.
+I started learning how to use the PyPDF2 module.
+I also started a mini review series on past Python projects to review the language and ease myself into this project.